sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 - **MAIA**: Shaham et al. <d-cite key="DBLP:conf/icml/ShahamSWRHA024"></d-cite> developed an automated framework for hypothesis-driven interpretability.
 MAIA iteratively tested hypotheses, answering queries such as identifying neurons selective for specific features like "forested backgrounds."

+### Method Variants and Limitations

+- **Limitations**:
+	- Ensuring that discovered concepts are both meaningful and reliable for practical applications remains challenging, particularly for unsupervised approaches that lack predefined ground truths.
+	- Many methods are developed and tested on specific architectures (e.g., CLIP, ViTs).
+Their applicability to other architectures remains underexplored.

 <aside class="l-body box-note" markdown="1">
 Key Takeaways: